Anthrobotics/anthro-docs/docs/goals.md

 ## Overview

-- Ship humanity's best humanoid robots.
-- At the lowest cost.
-- With no creative restrictions.
+Ship humanity's best humanoid robots at the lowest cost, with no creative restrictions.
+Most humanoids on the market are boring.
+We aim to reverse that trend.